lkananen/weddingsite/README.md

    - Email that you use with Heroku.

 ## Dependencies
+Local install is based on the following installations:
 - Heroku
   - `pip install heroku`
 - FastAPI and Uvicorn server